 Barry Llewellyn, Blast Studio, Davide Piscitelli, Delphine Lejeune, Esteban Gomez, Filip Samuel Berg, Isabel Cavenecia, Kajsa Melchior, Louise Bègue-Teissier, Lukas Stoever, Merle Ibach, Noa Jansma, Patrick Salz, Paul Heinicker, Paulo Arraiano, Rollo Bryant, Romain Albers, Sarah Roseman, Shyamala Maisondieu, Vincent Snijders, Yana Zschiedrich

-April 16 to Mai 14 2021
+April 16 to Mai 30 2021

-(Non)Depleted is an ongoing curatorial project, which currently investigates the broader context of our social, political and ecological relationship to materiality—focusing on aesthetics, research and self-reflection.
-It started as a virtual exhibition during the Dutch Design Week 2020 and will continue as a physical exhibition in the Gr_und gallery located in Berlin.
+(Non)Depleted is an ongoing curatorial project.
+That investigates the broader context of our social, political and ecological relationship to materiality—focusing on aesthetics, research and self-reflection.
+As a curatorial team, we intend to use the exhibition as a site to co-produce interdisciplinary knowledge.
+Across the areas of material research, infrastructural powers and socio-ecological urgency.